2000 Hamburg Masters

 The 2000 Hamburg Masters was a men's tennis tournament played on outdoor clay courts.
 It was the 94th edition of the Hamburg Masters, and was part of the ATP Masters Series of the 2000 ATP Tour.
-It took place at the Rothenbaum Tennis Center in Hamburg, Germany, from through 15 May until 22 May 2000.
-Fifth-seeded Gustavo Kuerten won the ingles title.
+It took place at the Rothenbaum Tennis Center in Hamburg, Germany, from 15 May until 21 May 2000.
+Fifth-seeded Gustavo Kuerten won the singles title.